-Rationale: Mr. L is over 65 years old and received the pneumococcal vaccine in his physician's office last year at age 71.
+Rationale: Mr. L, who is over 65 years old has received the recommended PCV13 and PPSV23 vaccines.

 2. Mrs. B, who is 95 years old, has never received a pneumococcal vaccine.
 Her physician has an order stating that she is NOT to be immunized.